 What are you responsible for in your role?

-As a senior analyst and portfolio manager, I work closely with the co-global chief investment officers and my fellow colleagues within the Global Real Assets Securities team to generate performance in line with the investment objectives as agreed with our clients.
+As a senior analyst and portfolio manager, I work closely with the co-global chief investment officers and my fellow colleagues within the Global Real Assets Securities team to seek performance in line with the investment objectives as agreed with our clients.
 This includes my primary coverage on listed real estate companies and REITs in the Asia Pacific region, such as Japan, Hong Kong, and China.
 Outside of generating investment ideas, providing support to achieve our team’s business development goals is also an important part of the job.
 This involves sharing our market outlooks, presenting performance drivers, and describing our investment process to existing and prospective clients.

 What is the biggest challenge you have faced during your time at BlackRock and how did you overcome it?